GeoscienceAustralia/ga-aem/README.md

 1. GAFORWARDMODELTDEM - 1D forward modelling program for AEM data
 2. GALEISBSTDEM - deterministic 1D sample by sample inversion of AEM data
 3. GARJMCMCTDEM - stochastic 1D sample by sample inversion of AEM data
+4. CTLINEDATA2SGRID - (undocumented) convert inversion outputs to GoCAD SGrids
+5. CTLINEDATA2GEOREFIMAGE - (undocumented) convert inversion outputs to static georeferenced section images that can be displayed in a 2D GIS (a poor man's 3D).
+6. CTLINEDATA2SLICEGRIDS - (undocumented) convert inversion outputs to layer, depth and elevation-slice grids in ErMapper format
+7. CTLINEDATA2CURTAINIMAGE - (undocumented) convert inversion outputs to GA's Earth Sci curtain image format
+8. EXAMPLE_FORWARD_MODEL - (undocumented) simple C++ example of how to use the code to run a forward models.

 ## Documentation
 - [User Manual](docs/GA-AEM_Programs_User_Manual.pdf)